-Many voters express their support for a political candidate by placing yard signs in their yard.
-In addition, many campaigns and supporters want to place signs along road ways to increase their candidate’s name recognition among voters, but it’s important to follow election sign rules or signs can become more of a liability than a benefit to your campaign.
+Many voters express their support for a political candidate by placing signs in their yard, but it’s important to follow election sign rules to keep our city a safe and beautiful place to live, work, and play.

-- It is illegal to place any campaign signs on or within any right of ways or utility easements.
-This includes posting signs on trees, shrubs, telephone poles, traffic signs and other objects on the right of way.
+- It is prohibited to place any campaign signs on or within any rights-of-way or utility easements.
+This includes posting signs on trees, shrubs, telephone poles, traffic signs, and other objects on the right-of-way.

 - No sign shall obstruct a motorist's view.
 There should be free and clear vision of an intersection and/or all traffic signals at all times.

-- Campaign signs along Bowling Green roads can be placed on private property with the owner’s permission.
+- Campaign signs can be placed on private property with the owner’s permission, but must be away from streets and roads.

 - Signs erected on public property are prohibited.